Linda Foley: Early life and career

 Foley was born in Pittsburgh on March 10, 1955, where she attended Fox Chapel Area High School.

 She was a reporter for the Lexington Herald-Leader in Lexington, Kentucky before turning to full-time work at the Guild in 1984.
 She was elected its secretary-treasurer in 1993 and its president in 1995.
 She received a Bachelor of Science degree in journalism from the Medill School of Journalism at Northwestern University in Evanston, Illinois, in 1977.

 In 1995, Foley was elected the first woman President of the Newspaper Guild, which would eventually merge with the Communications Workers of America in 1997.
 In May 2008, Foley was defeated for re-election by Newspaper Guild Secretary-Treasurer Bernie Lunzer.

 Foley later became the president of the Berger-Marks Foundation, an organization promoting women in the labor movement, which closed in 2017.
 She was elected to the Montgomery County, Maryland, Democratic Central Committee in 2018 and subsequently became the chair of the Montgomery County, Maryland, Democratic Party.

 In the legislature

 In December 2021, the Montgomery County Democratic Party voted 20-2 to nominate Foley to fill a vacancy left by the resignation of former Delegate Kathleen Dumais, who was appointed as a Circuit Court judge by Maryland Governor Larry Hogan.
 Her opponents, attorney Michael Shrier and former delegate Saqib Ali, each garnered one vote.
 Hogan appointed Foley to the House of Delegates on December 14, 2021.

+During the 2025 legislative session he sponsored a bill, along with Marvin E. Holmes Jr., Nick Allen, Wayne A. Hartman, Denise Roberts, and Regina T. Boyce, revising the 2023 mandate for funding of reserve studies and preparation of funding plans by housing cooperatives, condominiums, and homeowners associations.